mhevyk/pure-js-quiz/README.md

 ### Import records

 We can add multiple records using text file.
 To import file correctly follow these steps:
-1. Select group, where append all records from file.
-If it doesn`t exist, create it.
+1. Select the group to which you want to add new words.
+If group doesn`t exist, create it.
 2. Select symbol, which separates word and translates in your file.
 App supports separators `:`, `>` and `=`.
 3. Import text file, which has content, that corresponds following syntax:
 ```